 Input Service Distributor

-All Input Service Distributors who are taxable person registered as an Input Service Distributor are required to file GST return within thirteen days after the end of such month.
+All Input Service Distributors who are taxable persons registered as an Input Service Distributor are required to file GST return within thirteen days after the end of such a month.

 Non-Resident Taxable Person

-According to the GST Model Law, Non-Resident Taxable Person is a taxable person who occasionally undertakes transactions involving supply of goods and/or services whether as principal or agent or in any other capacity but who has no fixed place of business in India.
+According to the GST Model Law, Non-Resident Taxable Person is a taxable person who occasionally undertakes transactions involving the supply of goods and/or services, whether as principal or agent or in any other capacity but who has no fixed place of business in India.

 All GST registered non-resident taxable person for every calendar month are required to file GST return, electronically, within twenty days after the end of a calendar month or within seven days after the last day of the validity period of registration, whichever is earlier.

 Section 9 – Composition Levy

 Section 9 of the GST Model Law pertains to composition levy, wherein a taxable person having less than Rs.50 lakh aggregate turnover in the previous financial year can pay GST liability by paying an amount calculated at a rate as prescribed by the Government, but not less than 2.5% in case of a manufacturer and 1% in any other case, of the turnover in a State during the year.